White Collar Crime vs. Blue Collar Crime

 - Identity Theft

-Blue collar crime is relentlessly prosecuted.
+Blue-collar crime is relentlessly prosecuted.
 Many of its perpetrators often face incarceration and pay their debt to society.
-However, in the case of white collar crime, it’s a completely different story.
-Many who commit white collar crimes often get a slap on the wrist when you consider the magnitude of their crimes.
-Perpetrators of white collar crime benefit greatly from the institutionalized non-enforcement practices.
+However, in the case of white-collar crime, it’s a completely different story.
+Many who commit white-collar crimes often get a slap on the wrist when you consider the magnitude of their crimes.
+Perpetrators of white-collar crime benefit greatly from the institutionalized non-enforcement practices.
 Our law enforcement beats on the have-not’s and lets the upper class bask in their privilege – even if it means letting them be above the law in certain situations.

-If you’ve been a victim of white-collar crime, you need a lawyer who is familiar with defending criminal charges relating to financial operations.
+If you’ve been a victim of white-collar crime, you need to find a lawyer who is familiar with defending criminal charges relating to financial operations.
 To learn more about how one of our lawyers can be of aid to you, contact us.